What type of property ownership exists in Fiji?

 How do locals benefit from my purchase at Vunabaka?

 10% of the purchase price goes to the Mataqali and 1% (inflation adjusted after 10 years) of the initial land value for subsequent sales.
-The Mataqali also own 21% of LBRMCL and in addition to this ownership receive up to 10% of gross income generated by LBRMCL.
+The Mataqali also own 21% of LBRMCL and gets share of income generated by LBRMCL.
 Local staff will be trained and employed where ever possible.
+The Body Corporate also sponsors 3 mataqali students for tertiary education each year.

 How is Vunabaka protecting the environment and natural beauty of Fiji?